bsbacon0966/A-Beginner-s-Guide-to-Leetcoding/README.md

 # Leetcode
-For LeetCode beginners, their understanding of the problems can be used for review and to showcase their own thinking process.
+For LeetCode beginners, their understanding of the problems can be used for review and to showcase mine thinking process.

 # My Learning Path